 To protect your home and reduce your family’s exposure to CO leakage, take these safety tips below:

-- Have your heating and cooling system inspected, cleaned, and serviced regularly by qualified technicians.
+- Schedule an A/C service in Chambersburg, PA.
+Have your unit inspected, cleaned, and serviced regularly by qualified technicians.

 - Use charcoal grills and portable generators at least 20 feet away from home.